-Metal spoons have been around for a long time, but there has been a recent explosion of new spoons and designs on the market in recent times leading to growing sales of these lure types.
-In comes the the Nories wasaby, a heavy jigging spoon originally manufactured in Japan and designed for targeting species such as the large mouth Bass.
-A unique shaped spoon with precision balance allows you to cast this spoon and for and absolute mile.
+Metal spoons have been around for a while now, but there has been a recent explosion of new types, brands models and colours.
+Therefore spoons are a trending product growing in popularity particularly for freshwater anglers.
+Increased sales would testify to this.
+In comes the Nories wasaby, a heavy jigging spoon originally manufactured in Japan and designed for targeting species such as the Largemouth Bass.
+A unique shaped spoon with precision balance allows you to cast this spoon and for an absolute mile.

 A growing colour range has most of the requirements covered.

 BR2, BR4, BR5, BR7, BR8, BR13, BR15, BR16, BR28, BR139, BR172, BR18, BR184, BR265

 Also, a new range of metal hammered embossed patterns

 What species can I catch with a Nories Wasabi spoon

 The Wasabi spoons are designed for freshwater species such as trout, redin, perch and bass.

 What Technique to use with the Nories Wasaby

 There are generally two distinctive fishing methods.
 If you’re in a boat, or kayak which is not prone to snags then you would cast the spoon out far and let it sink to the bottom and pause.
 Then a couple of sharp quick lifts and again letting it sink to the bottom.
 Repeating this process all the way back to you.
 Quite often the fish will take the spoon before it hits the bottom so keep a close eye on your line to see if the slack tightens.

 The second technique is a very simple cast out, allow the spoon to sink for a couple of seconds then a constant retrieve.
 Either a medium or slow pace, I generally mix up the retrieval speed.
 Play around with this until the spoon is ambushed by a predatory freshwater fish.